 CLEFT LIP AND PALATE REPAIRS

-Cleft lip repair typically occurs between 3-6 months old.
-Cleft palate repair typically occurs between 8-14 months old.
+Cleft lip repair typically occurs between 3-6 months old and cleft palate repair typically occurs between 8-14 months old.

 More surgeries may be needed as a child grows older, such as a pharyngoplasty.